simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Oct 14 2024 1337 UTC.
+The largest was at Oct 15 2024 1833 UTC.

-Radio Blackout Forecast for Oct 15-Oct 17 2024
+Radio Blackout Forecast for Oct 16-Oct 18 2024

-              Oct 15        Oct 16        Oct 17
+              Oct 16        Oct 17        Oct 18
 R1-R2           55%           55%           55%
-R3 or greater   10%           10%            5%
+R3 or greater   10%            5%            5%

-Rationale: Solar activity is likely to be moderate due to isolated M-class flares (R1-R2, Minor-Moderate) on 15-17 Oct.
+Rationale: Solar activity is likely to be moderate due to isolated M-class flares (R1-R2, Minor-Moderate) on 16-18 Oct.
 There is a slight chance for X-class flares (R3, Strong) through 16 Oct.

 ```